Updated: May 12

 #5: Red Bean Milk Tea

 Alright, just one more milk tea.
-Check out this potentially surprising ingredient - red bean!
-While this may not sound appetizing to many palettes, red bean is commonly enjoyed in desserts in Japan, as well as many other parts of Asia.
+Check out this potentially surprising ingredient - red bean like the one from SNR Tea!
+While this may not sound appetizing to many palettes, red bean is commonly enjoyed in desserts in Japan, as well as in many other parts of Asia.
 Although the sound of it might be difficult for some to get past, the unique flavor will absolutely win you over - it’s comparable to the decadence offered by sweet potatoes in desserts such as sweet potato pie, providing a similar earthy, sugary taste.
 As far as milk tea goes, more and more boba shops are beginning to carry the flavor as it gains popularity in the US (honestly - what a gift, it’s delicious!).
 However, it only contains a few ingredients and is incredibly easy to whip up at home.
 Once you have the sweet red bean paste you’ll be all set and ready to go - check out this recipe, and mix up some red bean milk tea for you and your friends to try!

 #4: Cheese Tea

 Wow, what a name, huh?
-I’ll bet it isn't what you think - cheese tea describes an infused tea drink topped with a sweet, frothy layer of whipped cream cheese and milk (surprise! it’s definitely better than it sounds).
+I’ll bet it isn't what you think - cheese tea describes an infused tea drink topped with a sweet, frothy layer of whipped cream cheese and milk (surprise!
+It’s definitely better than it sounds).
 Rather than shaking the tea with the milk component as many other bubble tea recipes call for, the bobaristas at Debutea in NYC offer this unique, layered variety to set it apart from the rest.
 Originally, cheese tea was developed in Taiwan, but the style offered by Debutea is modeled after the Chinese recipe, which includes cream cheese.
-Try this cheese foam on top of a strawberry milk tea, and you’re in business!!
+Try this cheese foam on top of strawberry milk tea, and you’re in business!!

 #3: Kashmiri Chai